Li Keqiang: Provincial tenures

+Henan (1998–2004)

 Li became the youngest Chinese provincial governor in June 1998 when he was appointed governor of Henan at the age of 43.
+He also became Henan's Deputy Party Secretary.
 According to provincial officials working with him at the time, Li refused to participate in any banquets or large fancy events not related to government activities.
 During his time as governor, a public sense of his "bad luck" grew due to the occurrence of three major fires in the province.

-Li is known to be outspoken and led economic development in Henan, transforming the poor inland region into an attractive area for investment.
-Li did not spend time pursuing superficial projects.
+Li was known to be outspoken and led economic development in Henan, transforming the poor inland region into an attractive area for investment.
 He trekked through all regions of the province trying to search for a comprehensive solution to its growing problems.
+In December 2002, the Central Committee of the Chinese Communist Party decided to appoint Li to replace Chen Kuiyuan as the Secretary of the Henan Provincial Party Committee, and left his post as governor in 2003.
 Henan jumped in national GDP rankings from 28th in the early 1990s to 18th in 2004, when Li left Henan.
 However, his government was relatively ineffective at curbing the HIV/AIDS epidemic that was affecting the rural areas of the province.

+Liaoning (2004–2007)

-Li was transferred to work as the Party secretary in Liaoning in December 2004, taking on the top political office of the province.
-There he is known for the "Five-points to one Line" project, where he linked up Dalian and Dandong, as well as a series of other ports into a comprehensive network to improve trade flow.
-During his leadership in Liaoning, Li was revealed to have designed the "Keqiang index", an unconventional economic measurement indicator he devised that was said to bypass the often unreliable official GDP numbers and thus serves as a better indicator of economic health.
-Instead of gathering data on total economic output alone, Li used three other indicators to keep tabs on the economy while working in Liaoning province.
-These were, the railway cargo volume, electricity consumption and total loans disbursed by banks.
+Li was transferred to work as the Party secretary of Liaoning in December 2004.
+There he was known for the "Five Points and One Line" project, where he linked Dalian, Dandong, and a series of other ports into a comprehensive network to improve trade flow.
+In January 2005, Li set a goal of tackling the slums in the province within three years, a project which he coordinated with the central government.
+The campaign led to the removal of more than 12 million square metres of slums in the province by 2007 and gained him popular support.
+During his leadership in Liaoning, Li designed the "Li Keqiang index", an unconventional economic indicator that aimed to bypass the often unreliable official provincial GDP numbers, which were often artificially inflated, and thus serve as a better indicator of economic health.
+Instead of gathering data on total economic output alone, he used railway cargo volume, electricity consumption, and total loans disbursed by banks to determine the health of the economy.

-Given his Youth League experience and his association with then paramount leader Hu Jintao, Li was viewed from early on in Hu's term as a contender to succeed Hu when his term as party leader ended in 2012.
-Li joined the Politburo Standing Committee at the 17th Party Congress held in October 2007.
-He was succeeded in his provincial party secretary post by governor Zhang Wenyue.
-While Li's political future seemed promising, he was outranked on the Standing Committee by Xi Jinping, who had just left his role as party secretary of Shanghai to join the central leadership ranks in Beijing.
-This rank order ostensibly signaled that it would be Xi, not Li, who would eventually succeed Hu as party general secretary and president.
-At the 2008 National People's Congress, Li was elected vice premier, first in rank, reinforcing the speculation that Li would become premier and was being groomed to succeed then-premier Wen Jiabao.